lenaschimmel/sc2rf/README.md

 optional arguments:
-  -h, --help            show this help message and exit --parents, -p INTERVAL
+  -h, --help            show this help message and exit

+  --parents INTERVAL, -p INTERVAL
-                        Allowed umber of potential parents of a recombinant.
-Interval (see below).
+                        Allowed umber of potential parents of a recombinant. (default: 2-4)

-  --breakpoints, -b INTERVAL
+  --breakpoints INTERVAL, -b INTERVAL
-                        Allowed number of breakpoints in a recombinant.
-Interval (see below).
+                        Allowed number of breakpoints in a recombinant. (default: 1-4)

-  --clades, -c [{all,20I,20H,20J,21A,21I,21J,21B,21C,21D,...} ...]
+  --clades [{all,20I,20H,...} ...]
                         List of clades which are considered as potential parents.
-Use Nextclade names, i.e. "21A".
+Use Nextclade names, i.e.
-                        Also accepts "all".
+                        "21A".
+Also accepts "all". (default: ['20I', '20H', '20J', '21A', '21K', '21L'])

-  --unique, -u NUM      Minimum of substitutions in a sample which are unique to a potential parent clade, so that
+  --unique NUM, -u NUM  Minimum of substitutions in a sample which are unique to a potential parent clade, so
-                        the clade will be considered.
+                        that the clade will be considered. (default: 2)

   --max-intermission-length NUM, -l NUM
                         The maximum length of an intermission in consecutive substitutions.
-Intermissions are stretches to be ignored when counting breakpoints.
+Intermissions are stretches to be ignored when counting breakpoints. (default: 2)

-  --max-intermission-count NUM, -m NUM
+  --max-intermission-count NUM, -i NUM
                         The maximum number of intermissions which will be ignored.
-Surplus intermissions count towards the number of breakpoints.
+Surplus intermissions count towards the number of breakpoints. (default: 8)

-  --max_name_length NUM, -n NUM
+  --max-name-length NUM, -n NUM
-                        Only show up to NUM characters of sample names.
+                        Only show up to NUM characters of sample names. (default: 30)

+  --max-ambiguous NUM, -a NUM
+                        Maximum number of ambiguous nucs in a sample before it gets ignored. (default: 50)

+  --force-all-parents, -f
+                        Force to consider all clades as potential parents for all sequences.
+Only useful for debugging. (default: False)

 An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-" or "-7").
 The limts are inclusive.
 Only positive numbers are supported.